gorhill/uBO-Scope/README.md

 created as [popup.css-light-theme](./css/popup.css-light-theme).
 On the complementary git branch *dark-theme*, that step has already been taken.

+Also, the visibility of the popup's two icons was improved.

 ## Preamble

 The mindset of this project is as follow: